themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 > Completely prepare the copper plate for the GANS production phase before continuing.

 * Place mesh/tray into the steam bath container.
-  - mesh may need to be shaped so it fits in the container and keeps the plates 2cm or more, above the level of the boiling caustic water.
+  - mesh may need to be shaped (using wire cutters and/or needle nose pliers) so it fits in the container and keeps the plates 2cm or more, above the level of the boiling caustic water.

 * Put on your protective clothing